-Study Shows Promise for New Drug to Treat Fragile X
+AFQ056 Drug May Treat Fragile X

-Author: Rush University Medical Center
+Author: Rush University Medical Center | Contact: rush.edu

-The data from the early trial of 30 Fragile X patients, found the drug, called AFQ056, made by Novartis Pharmaceuticals, helped improve symptoms in some patients.
+The data from the early trial of 30 Fragile X patients found the drug, called AFQ056, made by Novartis Pharmaceuticals, helped improve symptoms in some patients.
 Patients who had the best response have a kind of "fingerprint" in their DNA that could act as a marker to determine who should get treatment.

 "This is an exciting development.
 It is the first time we have a treatment targeted to the underlying disorder, as opposed to supportive treatment of the behavioral symptoms, in a developmental brain disorder causing intellectual disability.
 This drug could be a model for treatment of other disorders such as autism," said pediatric neurologist Dr. Elizabeth Berry-Kravis, a study author and director of the Fragile X Clinic and Research Program and the Fragile X-Associated Disorders Program at Rush.

-The drug is designed to block the activity of mGluR5, a receptor protein on brain cells that is involved in most aspects of normal brain function, including regulation of the strength of brain connections, a key process required for learning and memory.
+The drug is designed to block the activity of mGluR5, a receptor protein on brain cells involved in most aspects of normal brain function, including regulation of the strength of brain connections, a key process required for learning and memory.
 Fragile X patients have a mutation in a single gene, known as Fragile X Mental Retardation-1 or FMR1.
-The mutation prevents FMR1 from making its protein, called FMRP, such that FMRP is missing in the brain.
+The mutation prevents FMR1 from making its protein, FMRP, so FMRP is missing in the brain.
 FMRP normally acts as a blocker or "brake" for brain cell pathways activated by mGluR5.
 When FMRP is missing, mGluR5 pathways are over-active resulting in abnormal connections in the brain and the behavioral and cognitive impairments associated with Fragile X.

-You're reading Disabled World.
-See our homepage for informative disability news, reviews, sports, stories and how-tos.
-You can also connect with us on social media such as Twitter and Facebook or learn more about Disabled World on our about us page.
+Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
+See our homepage for informative news, reviews, sports, stories and how-tos.
+You can also connect with us on Twitter and Facebook or learn more about Disabled World on our about us page.

-Disclaimer: Disabled World provides general information only.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
+Financial support is derived from advertisements or referral programs, where indicated.
+Any 3rd party offering or advertising does not constitute an endorsement.

 • Cite This Page (APA): Rush University Medical Center.
 (2011, January 9).
-Study Shows Promise for New Drug to Treat Fragile X. Disabled World.
-Retrieved September 21, 2021 from www.disabled-world.com/medical/pharmaceutical/fragile-x-drug.php
+AFQ056 Drug May Treat Fragile X. Disabled World.
+Retrieved December 3, 2022 from www.disabled-world.com/medical/pharmaceutical/fragile-x-drug.php